-The dealer must provide full product details and price.
+The dealer must provide full product details and the price.
 They then must allow 2 days for consumers to consider their options.

 This break allows consumers to check prices elsewhere.

 Now you may think that Gap cover and motor insurance go 'hand in hand'.
-In fact few of the main motor insurers offer Asset Protection Insurance at all.
+In fact, few of the main motor insurers offer Asset Protection Insurance at all.

 One we have seen starting to offer cover is Admiral, through Car Care Plan.
 The product offering appears limited to a version of Return to Invoice or Agreed Value style.

 Comparison websites like Go Compare, MoneySupermarket and Confused.com do offer guides.
 They also provide links to brokers they have agreements with.

 Price comparison websites do not seem to offer may alternatives at the moment.